How to Remove Office Chair Wheels: A Comprehensive Guide

 5. Remove Stem Casters

-• Grip the Wheel: Hold the wheel firmly with one hand.
+- Grip the Wheel - Grab the wheel tightly with the one hand.

 6. Remove Plate Casters

-• Unscrew the Plate: Use a screwdriver to remove the screws.
+- Detach the Plate: Utilize a screwdriver to unfasten the screws.

-• Lift the Plate: Gently lift the plate and caster away from the chair.
+- Rise the Plate: Softly lift the plate and caster far from the chair.

 Common Issues and Troubleshooting